rosN100/AI_backend_vapi/README.md

-# Ultravox Twilio Outbound Call API
+# VAPI Outbound Call API

-This project exposes a simple Express server that integrates Ultravox AI with Twilio to place outbound phone calls.
+This project exposes a simple Express server that integrates with VAPI to place outbound phone calls.
 It is designed to work with an n8n workflow and provides two REST endpoints.

 ## Endpoints